Benjamin Looi

 Benjamin Looi / April 27, 2025

-My laptop keyboard is really bad and over the years, the heat has made the keys harder to type on and some key clips has also broke.
-So I thought of slapping my PC mechanical keyboard on my laptop but whenever I tried laying the keyboard on top of my laptop, my poor laptop keyboard kept jumping in—typing random letters and messing up my flow.
-I have tested this on Fedora 41 and 42 running on wayland.
+My laptop keyboard has degraded over the years.
+Heat made the keys harder to press, and some key clips broke.
+I wanted to place my mechanical keyboard on top of the laptop, but the built-in keyboard kept firing random keypresses.
+I tested this fix on Fedora 41 and 42 running Wayland.

 What You'll Need